 You MUST bring to the office the following original or certified proof documents:

 - Proof of identity, such as valid license, birth certificate or passport, with your full first, middle (if applicable) and last name.
-This name will be displayed on your card as required by federal law.
+This name, as it appears on your proof of identity, will be displayed on your card as required by federal law.